dsanson/Pandoc-Droplets-and-Services/README.markdown

 around [pandoc][].
 Pandoc is a powerful command-line tool for converting between different document formats.
-These wrappers don't expose the full power of pandoc, but they allow for easy drag-and-drop conversion from markdown and other supported formats to pdf, odt, docx, and dzslides formats.
+These wrappers don't expose the full power of pandoc, but they allow for easy drag-and-drop conversion from supported formats to pdf, odt, docx, dzslides, and (extended) markdown formats.

 Drag and Drop Applets